themathiou/apex/README.md

 - The url is changing according the driver's selection.
 The url is deep-linked when application is initiated.
 So copying and sending the url, let you navigate directly to a drivers info.

-# Angular
+## Angular
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

-## Development server
+## Install
+- Clone the project
+- Run `npm install`

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+- Run `ng serve` for a dev server
+- Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.